 - Pamela’s Organic Cassava Flour – This is my recommended brand if you want a soft cookie from this recipe.
 It yields a soft sugar cookie that is easy to roll and cut out.

 - Thrive Market Cassava Flour – Thrive Market’s house brand of cassava flour is my recommended brand if you want a crisp cookie from this recipe.
 It yields a crisp crunchy cookie with a slightly drier dough that is still very easy to roll and cut out.

 Gluten Free Cut Out Sugar Cookies

-This sprinkled gluten free cut out Christmas tree sugar cookie is just like the ones I grew up eating, and still make to this day.
+These sprinkled gluten free sugar cookies are just like the ones I grew up eating, and still make to this day.
 I can’t remember ever icing a sugar cookie during Christmas time, it was always sprinkles.
 I asked my mom about it this year and she said she just doesn’t care for icing.
 But since I know most of you probably do, I included an easy icing recipe along with the sugar cookie recipe and instructions for how to make both baked sprinkled cookies and frosted cookies.
 Bonus, you can make half a batch of each if you’d like!

 Icing For Sugar Cookies